MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/configure-direct-routing.md

 |US only|"Other +1”|^\\+1(\d{10})$|3|sbc5<span></span>.contoso.biz<br/>sbc6<span></span>.contoso.biz|Route for called numbers +1 XXX XXX XX XX (except +1 425 XXX XX XX or +1 206 XXX XX XX)|
 |||||||

-**[Sentence unclear - missing a verb?]**All routes associated with the PSTN Usage “US and Canada” and the PSTN Usage associated with the Voice Routing Policy “US Only.”
+All routes are associated with the PSTN Usage “US and Canada” and the PSTN Usage is associated with the Voice Routing Policy “US Only.”
 In this example, the voice routing policy is assigned to user Spencer Low.

 #### Examples of call routes

 In the following example,  we demonstrate how to configure Routes, PSTN Usages, and Routing policies, and we assign the policy to the user.

-**Step 1:** Create PSTN Usage “US and Canada.”
+**Step 1:** Create the PSTN Usage “US and Canada.”

 In a  Skype for Business Remote PowerShell session, type: